Astoria Yard’s WW II YMS Minesweepers

 An Introduction to Collecting Early Tools

 An Assignment for the National Fisherman Yearbook in 1989 “If I only had the right tool for the job”- this is often the do-it-yourselfer’s lament.
-When you have áll the tools you need, another problem may threaten your workspace – … Continue reading
+When you have áll the tools you need, another problem may threaten your workspace – where to put them all!
+If you have ever found your tool collection expanding beyond… Continue reading An Introduction to Collecting Early Tools

 100 Years of History for Seattle’s Ship Canal and Locks